mixpanel/docs/pages/docs/data-pipelines/overview.md

 ## Step 2: Creating the Pipeline

-Once you’ve configured your destination, you need to tell Mixpanel to start exporting to that destination.
+Once you've configured your destination, you need to tell Mixpanel to start exporting to that destination.

 You can do this with our [Create Pipeline API](https://developer.mixpanel.com/reference/create-warehouse-pipeline).
 You can create the Pipeline directly from our developer docs UI.